We wish you a happy new year! The year 2023 is the year of the Water Rabit. We hope

 When I wake up in the morning, one message keeps coming into my email box.
-“Zoom Nomi (Drinking party
+"Zoom Nomi (Drinking party on Zoom) will be tomorrow.

 Customer Experience (CX) and User Experience (UX) attract the interests of businesspeople in Japan.
 Google “Customer Experience” in Katakana, and you get 50 million search results.
 User Experience – over 4 million.
 We also notice that many companies are conducting customer research for their products and services.
 We recognize that companies are trying to enrich their customers’ experiences.